 Exercise to Lose Belly Fat

 Move your body whenever you can to expend more calories.
 Aerobic exercise and strength-training exercises burn calories and maintain your muscle mass, so your metabolism will stay at a healthy rate.
-A study published in 2006 in the “International Journal of Obesity” examined obese, middle-aged women who had extra abdominal fat.
+A study published in 2006 in the "International Journal of Obesity" examined middle-aged women with obesity who had extra abdominal fat.
 For 20 weeks, participants were provided lunch and supper, and were broken up into a non-exercise group and two exercise groups.
 All participants saw a reduction in weight, fat mass, percent fat and waist circumference; however, only the exercise groups showed a reduction in the size of their belly fat cells, which has a positive influence on diabetes and heart disease risk.

 Choose high-intensity exercise if you get the go-ahead from your doctor.
 A study published in 2008 in "Medicine and Science in Sports and Exercise" demonstrated that this form of exercise is most effective at reducing stubborn belly fat.
 The American Council on Exercise also recommends strengthening your core muscles, back and abdominals, two to three times a week.
 This won't cause you to lose belly fat, but it will tone your waistline and help prevent injuries.